Jubatian/xmburner/coverage_report.rst

-Coverage matrix
+Coverage table
 ------------------------------------------------------------------------------

-Below is a coverage matrix providing the instructions of the CPU and the XMBurner components which do tests on these.
+Below is a coverage table providing the instructions of the CPU and the XMBurner components which do tests on these.

 Components are named by the distinctive fragment of their file name in the